 Bodybuilder Beverly DiRenzo was an Open competitor who did fairly well in the competition after beginning her competitive career in 2000.
 She won the NPC National Championships and made a name for herself.
 Her husband announced her death on social media.
 Apparently, she passed in her sleep.

 ”RIP..
 MY LOVE ETERNAL..
 PASSED THE WAY SHE WANTED AT PEACE FALLING ASLEEP TOGETHER….NO MORE PAIN 😢”

 Date of Death: May 29, 2020

-Although this list consists of just 28 bodybuilders who died from 2017-2020, it’s still too many.
-But we can take the time to remember their lives and what they contributed to the sport and life in general.
+Although this list consists of just 28 bodybuilders who died from 2017-2020, it’s still much too many.
+But, we can take the time to remember their lives and what they contributed to the sport.